Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 since they rarely move off the islands

-and [[xx]] [[xx]] [[xx]] fishing.
+and live by their fishing.
 From

 Benbecula we went to Iceland.

-The Icelanders are a surprisingly
+The Icelandics are a surprisingly

 modern race - Their architecture is

-equal to any I have seen in
+equal to any thing I have seen in

-the world - the people are fair with
+the world - The people are fair with

-blue eyes and very pleasant complexions.
+blue eyes and very pleasant complexions -

-Of course they are anti-British
+Of course they are Anti-British

 since we invaded their country & I